ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-om3.md

 This will submit a single job to the supercomputer "queue" with the run length specified in the configuration (1 year in this example).<br>

-For information about changing the run length, refer to [Change run length and restart period](#change-run-length-and-restart-period).
+To extend the run for longer than the run length, refer to [Run an experiment](#run-an-experiment) To change the run length, refer to [Change run length and restart period](#change-run-length-and-restart-period).

 <terminal-window>
     <terminal-line data="input">cd ~/access-om3/{{example_folder}}</terminal-line>